Find The Best Insurance

 If you plan to get reimbursed for business miles, you need to keep a detailed mileage log.
 Without records, the IRS may not accept your mileage.
 Your log should include the dates, miles traveled, and reasons for all of your mileage.
 Ideally you can include odometer readings as further proof.
 This is a lot of work, but there are apps and services that make it easier.

-If you had medical or dental expenses that exceeded 7.5% of your AGI in 2018, you can deduct the excess by itemizing your deductions.
+If you had medical or dental expenses that exceeded 7.5% of your AGI in 2019, you can deduct the excess by itemizing and taking the medical expense deduction.
 This includes travel for medical appointments and similar medical services.

 If you spend money traveling in service of a qualified nonprofit or charitable organization, you can deduct the cost of that mileage.
 To do so you will need to itemize on your tax return.
 This mileage falls under the category of a charitable contribution.